Frithjof Schuon: Virtue

-In his writings, Schuon insists that the two requirements of doctrine and method would remain inoperative without a third element, virtue, since the spiritual path must necessarily integrate the three fundamental human faculties, namely intelligence (doctrine, truth, discernment), will (method, prayer, concentration) and soul (character, virtue, moral conformity).
-For Schuon, virtue is indeed "the initial form of spiritual union; without it, our knowing and our willing are of no use to us."
+In his writings, Schuon states that the two requirements of doctrine and method would remain inoperative without a third element, virtue, since the spiritual path must necessarily integrate the three fundamental human faculties, namely intelligence (doctrine, truth, discernment), will (method, prayer, concentration) and soul (character, virtue, moral conformity).
+For Schuon, virtue is "the initial form of spiritual union; without it, our knowing and our willing are of no use to us."
 According to him, to have a virtue is above all to be without the fault that is contrary to it, for God created us virtuous.
 He created us in His image; faults are superimposed.
 Moreover, it is not we who possess virtue, it is virtue which possesses us. [...]
 Virtue is like a reverberation of the Sovereign Good, in which we participate through our nature or through our will, easily or with difficulty, but always by the grace of God.

 For Schuon, humility, charity and veracity, that is to say effacement of the ego, gift of self and attachment to truth, are essential virtues, corresponding to the three stages of the spiritual path: purification, expansion and union.
 Moreover, the sense of our littleness, the sense of the sacred and piety are indispensable conditions for the blossoming of the virtues.
 Summarizing the author, James Cutsinger notes that perfect virtues coincide with metaphysical truths; they realize these truths existentially.
-In other words, as Schuon points out: "truth is necessary for the perfection of virtue, just as virtue is necessary for the perfection of truth".
+In other words, as Schuon states: "truth is necessary for the perfection of virtue, just as virtue is necessary for the perfection of truth".